 This post may contain affiliate links.
 At no cost to you, purchases made through these links may result in a small commission for Traveling Transylvania.
 We never recommend products that we don’t know and trust.
 Thank you for your continued support!

 Turda Salt Mine, aka Salina Turda in Romanian, is one of the most popular day trips from Cluj-Napoca.
-This underground wonderland is one of the most unique places to visit in Transylvania and is popular with tourists from all over the world.
+This underground wonderland is one of the most unique places to visit in Transylvania and is popular with tourists from all over the world, making it one of the best things to do in Romania.

 history of turda salt mine